estkae/HR_project/README.md

 ![](images/male_pay.png)

 - Race is split into 6 categories within the oranization.
 This seems to be the least dispersed diversity measure.
-There are significantly more 'White' employees within the organization than non-White.
+There are significantly more 'White' employees within the organization than Non-White.

 ![](images/race.png)